 I’m pursuing a Ph.D. in Mythological Studies and Depth Psychology from Pacifica Graduate Institute.
 We are heirs of the academic lineage of Joseph Campbell and James Hillman, of Marion Woodman and Marija Gimbutas.
 This means we look at Jungian and other forms of depth psychology as well as anthropology and archaeology to understand the stories that have been told by humankind for millennia, and are still being told.
 In some ways, it’s comparative and cross-cultural.
 In others, it’s a deep exploration of what it means to be human.

 As a storyteller, I’m also actively writing and honing new work.
 I’m currently submitting a variety of short fiction pieces to speculative fiction venues.
 My travel memoir Nichts Passiert in München appeared in the Fall 2016 issue of Mayday magazine.
-My dieselpunk retelling of Rapunzel called “Ramps and Rocket” will be published in an anthology from World Weaver Press called Grimm, Grit, and Gasoline.
+My dieselpunk retelling of Rapunzel called “Ramps and Rocket” is available in an anthology from World Weaver Press called Grimm, Grit, and Gasoline.
 I also supplied a blog post for World Weaver to describe some part of my rewriting process for that story.